 How to Customize Branding and Drive Growth with Your RankedVote Contest

-That's why RankedVote has two key features that allow you to capitalize on the situation:
+That's why RankedVote has three key features that allow you to capitalize on the situation:

 - Custom Color